TELOS-syslab/MerlinOSDI26AE/README.md

 ## Detailed Instructions

 This section describes how to rebuild the artifact and reproduce the results in more detail.
-The full experiments are optional for artifact evaluation because of their runtime and storage cost.
+The full experiments are optional because they are expensive in runtime, memory, and storage.

 ### Build Dependencies and Binaries

-Estimated runtime and resources:

-- Runtime: about 10 minutes
-- CPU: moderate to high during compilation
-- Memory: recommend >= 128GB
-- Additional disk: about 21GB (build artifacts + Docker image)
+Estimated cost: about 10 minutes, moderate-to-high CPU load, recommend `>=128GB` RAM, and about `21GB` of additional disk for build artifacts and the Docker image.

 On Ubuntu 22.04, install system dependencies and build libCacheSim and CacheLib: